LukasGamard/MAL2YACRAF/README.md

 The input to the pipeline is a YACRAF risk model in a json format.
 Here, `attack_graph.json` is given as an example.
 Its components `attack_steps` and `attackers` have been obtained by first instantiating a MAL-DSL with [mal-gui](https://github.com/mal-lang/mal-gui) (i.e. creating a threat model), and then compiling the threat model with the [mal-toolbox](https://github.com/mal-lang/mal-toolbox) into an attack graph.
 You can read more about this process in [mal-toolbox-tutorial](https://github.com/mal-lang/mal-toolbox-tutorial), and [mal-lang](https://github.com/mal-lang).
 Finally, `attack_graph.json` has been manually enriched to contain enough data in order to produce a YACRAF risk model.
 There is currently to our knowledge no other way of obtaining a risk model in a json format.

+The dependencies required to run the pipeline are listed [here](requirements.txt).

 To run the pipeline, use the command:

 `python3 pipeline_main.py attack_graph.json`,